jenpennen/git-basics/commit-advice.md

 Personally, this makes the most sense, since you make a commit with the work you've already modified.

 _BUT_
-Git uses the same imperative style and it shows when yoy do merges with commit messages: `Merge pull request` It tells someone what applying that commit will do, so it reads something like: `"If I apply this commit, it will [make xyz do something]"` But again, using present tense, imperative isn't mandatory.
+Git uses the same imperative style and it shows when you do merges with commit messages: `Merge pull request` It tells someone what applying that commit will do, so it reads something like: `"If I apply this commit, it will [make xyz do something]"` But again, using present tense, imperative isn't mandatory.
 Just keep the messages consistent with whatever style you prefer or what the org/project you work for prefers.